rajeevphysics/Obsidian-MathMatter/CODE_OF_CONDUCT.md

 For answers to common questions about this code of conduct, see the FAQ at https://www.contributor-covenant.org/faq.
 Translations are available at https://www.contributor-covenant.org/translations.

+# Attribution Requirement
+   If you use these notes in your own projects, courses, or public repositories:
+   - Please credit this Math & Matter as the original source.
+   - Include a link back here or to main Website
+   - Add my [Buy Me a Coffee link](https://www.buymeacoffee.com/yourname) somewhere visable